 (I hope you enjoy my use of swimming pool examples…hahaha…I’m obviously a consumer easily influenced by things that make me feel warm, bright and relaxed)

 What are you promising to give your customers?
 A brand promise includes not only physical services and goods but the emotions your customers will feel when thinking about using your products or services.
 A solid brand design will help pull out right emotions, but we’ll discuss that in a moment.

 A customer might feel relaxed and happy when thinking about floating on your raft in the pool on a warm summer days.
-Yep, those emotions will make them snatch up your raft at the store (maybe even if their $10 bill was going to buy jug of milk and loaf of bread instead).
+Yep, those emotions will make them snatch up your raft at the store (maybe even if their $10 bill was going to buy a jug of milk and a loaf of bread instead).